 The rotations have also strengthened the skills of residents in anesthesiology, another area of massive need in Rwanda, with five graduates completing the program since its inception.

 According to Dr. Paulin Banguti, director of the postgraduate anesthesia program at the University of Rwanda, that number represents the initial surge of a new wave of future Rwandan anesthesiologists.
 He hopes to have 60 active anesthesiologists practicing in the country by 2024.

-The program is scheduled to begin in September 2019 with its first graduates receiving certifications in 2022.
+The program began in September 2019 with its first graduates expected to receive their certifications in 2022.

 Help us to continue keeping our promise amid the COVID-19 pandemic.
 Your support today means we can help patients through these uncertain times and provide them with the care and surgery they deserve.